 Main Street Staff

 Barbara Bigelow, Main Street Columbus Executive Director

-Katherine Lucas, Hitching Lot Farmers’ Market Coordinator; Event Planner
+Chelsea Best, Hitching Lot Farmers’ Market Coordinator; Event Planner

 A successful Main Street depends on the support of the entire community.
 One is not required to have a business or own property in downtown Columbus to partner with Main Street.
 Most likely, every resident enjoys downtown in some way … you drive through downtown, shop or eat downtown, enjoy the beautiful Riverwalk Park or relax in Leadership Plaza, receive professional services or live downtown.
 Whether a private citizen, a community leader or a business or property owner, you can support YOUR downtown by joining Main Street Columbus today.